 Your serious or disfiguring fire injuries in a pipeline, construction, refinery or industrial accident mean that you and your family are struggling with lost income, medical expenses, emotional trauma, and the pain and suffering of your recovery.

-The skilled, compassionate Houston attorney who protects your rights, aggressively and successfully, in Texas, Louisiana and nationwide is Michael E. Shelton, founder of The Shelton Law Firm.
+The skilled, compassionate Houston attorney who protects your rights, aggressively and successfully, in Texas, Louisiana and nationwide is burn injury lawyer Michael E. Shelton, founder of The Shelton Law Firm.

 We focus a significant portion of our personal injury practice on cases involving burn injuries.
 Over a million people seek medical attention for burns in the U.S. every year.
 All serious injuries can be traumatic, but burns are particularly devastating not only because of their pain and scarring, but because serious skin damage can easily lead to additional health complications.